The link between attendance and success in school is irrefutable. The Department for Education (DfE) published research in 2016 which found that:

 In combination with monitoring lesson attendance, latecomers are also marked and those who are repeatedly late to lessons receive a sanction which comes in the form of a detention in the first instance.

-These changes reinforce the government’s view that every minute of every school day is vital and that pupils should only be granted authorised absence by the school in exceptional circumstances; e.g. illness, exclusions, or due to other unavoidable causes.
+As of September 2013, an amendment to the Education (England) Regulations 2006 came into force and greater clarity was introduced to the issue of schools authorising absence requests.
+These changes reinforced the Government’s view that every minute of every school day is vital and that pupils should only be granted authorised absences by the school in “exceptional circumstances.”

 If you have any questions about taking holidays in term time, please contact our Attendance Officer, email@example.com.